DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 1](images/image_1.PNG)
-*Map of all the VIS sampling locations.
+*Figure 1: Map of all the VIS sampling locations.
 The green dots correspondent with Estuary occurrences, the orange dots with Inland waters* occurrences

 ## Keywords